cek333/SChallenge/README.md

 ]
 ```

-## Code Overview:
+## File Overview:
 run.sh - script to run the challenge solution (highestProfit.js)

-package.json - required packages to run the testss
+package.json - required packages to run the tests

 data/data.csv - source data for the challenge

 data/test.csv - subset of data used for manual testing

 src/parse.js - functions implementing the logic for this challenge

 test/sanity.test.js - short tests of the non-I/O functions

 highestProfit.js - top-level solution for challenge